The Health Benefits of Abstinence and Sobriety

 - Better sleep quality

 - Decreased risk of long-term health problems.

-When a patient begins to reconnect with their healthier self, is the work done?
+When a patient reconnects with their healthier self, is the work done?
 Unfortunately, no. Addictions to high-risk behaviors can be the trade-off for giving up substances.
-A patient that was previously using drugs or alcohol may turn elsewhere to get the same euphoric feeling.
+A patient previously using drugs or alcohol may turn elsewhere to get the same euphoric feeling.
 Some of these everyday activities can slip quietly into the empty places left behind by substances if you don’t look for them.

 High-Risk Activities for Sober Individuals

-- Gambling: Items can often be returned but with gambling, there’s no getting that money back.
-The thrill of the jackpot gives much the same high as shopping but the stakes can be even higher.
+- Gambling: Items can often be returned, but with gambling, there’s no getting that money back.
+The thrill of the jackpot is much the same high as shopping, but the stakes can be even higher.

-- Finances: Even people with ready access to funds can get into trouble, maxing out credit cards, getting cash advances, borrowing from friends and family.
-Whether from a bank account or a credit card, an entire family’s life savings can be wiped out in a matter of days or hours.
+- Finances: Even people with ready access to funds can get into trouble, maxing out credit cards, getting cash advances, and borrowing from friends and family.
+Whether from a bank account or a credit card, an entire family’s life savings can be wiped out in days or hours.

 - Sexual behaviors: Sex is an innate biological need.
 All of us are hardwired to seek it out.
 Normally we are discerning creatures, choosing partners carefully.
 But when sex becomes an addiction, often one partner isn’t enough.
 And finding more partners becomes riskier, exposing themselves to dangerous situations and diseases they would otherwise never consider.